jrief/django-formset/docs/source/django-formset.rst

 Webcomponent ``<django-formset>``
 =================================

-When a form is rendered using a Django template, we must wrap it inside the web component ``<django-formset>``.
+When a form is rendered using a Django template, we must wrap it inside the webcomponent ``<django-formset>``.
 This component then takes care of the client-part, such as the form validation, submission, error handling and many other features.

-A mandatory attribute of each web component ``<django-formset>`` is its ``endpoint``.
+A mandatory attribute of each webcomponent ``<django-formset>`` is its ``endpoint``.
 This is the URL pointing onto a Django view and this is how the client-part communicates with the server.
 Typically that endpoint is connected to a view inheriting from :class:`formset.views.FormView`.
 We can either inherit from that class, specialize into our own view class and register it in the URL